- Who: Undergraduate Arts and Science and Smith Engineering students in an Honours program

 - Enrolled in an Honours (four-year) program at Queen's.

-- Enrolled full-time in second year of a degree program in the Faculty of Arts and Science or Faculty of Engineering and Applied Science and be returning to Queen's to complete an Honours degree
+- Enrolled full-time in second year of a degree program in the Faculty of Arts and Science or Smith Engineering and be returning to Queen's to complete an Honours degree.

 - In good academic standing, with a cumulative GPA of at least 3.0 or higher at the time of the application deadline (January).

 - Meet the requirements of the exchange partner university regarding level of entry, GPA, and term(s) of attendance.

 - Hold Canadian citizenship at time of application; Permanent Residents are not eligible.

 Complete the online Killam Fellowship Direct Exchange application form

 Killam requires you to submit your application with the relevant supporting documents through the online application form on their website by the IPO internal date.
 Please follow the instructions for the Direct Exchange Program on the Killam Fellowships program website.

 Submit supporting documents with the Killam online application

 Please make sure you are reading the application instructions on Killam’s website in full to ensure you are submitting all required supporting documents.